Introducing Power Supplies

 The advantages of a switched power supply is that they are typically small and lightweight, have a wide input voltage range and a higher output range, and are much more efficient than a linear supply.
 However, a SMPS has complex circuitry, can pollute the AC mains, is noisier, and operates at high frequencies requiring interference mitigation.

-Battery-based power is a third type of power supply and is essentially an energy storage unit.
-While there are a few advantages to battery-based power, such as not having to rely on a nearby power source and no noise to interfere with the electronics, in most applications using laser diodes, batteries are the least efficient method of powering the equipment.
+Battery-based power is a third type of power supply and is essentially a mobile energy storage unit.
+Battery-based power produces negligible noise to interfere with electronics, but loses capacity and does not provide constant voltage as the batteries drain.
+In most applications using laser diodes, batteries are the least efficient method of powering the equipment.
 Most batteries are difficult to match the correct voltage to the load.
 Using a battery that can exceed the internal power dissipation of the driver or controller can damage your device.

 Selecting a Power Supply